gauravmahendraker/SOS_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install Dependencies

+Run `npm i` to install the dependencies for this project

 ## Add a .env

 Before running the code, add a .env to the project containing the link to backend server